 - Do you want to remain in the house? – In some cases, this may be your best option.
 If you leave your house to your heir at your death, their tax basis for the house will be the value at the house at the time of your death.
 If the value of your house is below the $11.4M gift and exemption amount, you may escape gift and estate tax.
 There are several ways to achieve this and you should consult with us and/or your estate attorney to discuss the best option.

 - What are the tax implications of your gift? – You can gift up to $15K annually per donor, per donee, free of gift tax.
 As an example, you and your spouse can each give a gift of $15K to your child and their spouse, totaling $60K free from gift tax.
 You can give up to $11.4M over your lifetime ($22.8M for a married couple) before you are hit with a gift tax.

-One thing you should be aware of, however, is when you child sells the house they will be taxed based on the capital gains in the house and their basis will be your acquisition cost for the property.
+One thing you should be aware of, however, is when your child sells the house, they will be taxed based on the capital gains in the house and their basis will be your acquisition cost for the property.